Finance and Economics Discussion Series (FEDS)

 Political Connections, Allocation of Stimulus Spending, and the Jobs Multiplier

 Joonkyu Choi, Veronika Penciakova, Felipe Saffie

-Using American Recovery and Reinvestment Act (ARRA) data, we show that firms lever their political connections to win stimulus grants and public expenditure channeled through politically connected firms hinders job creation.
-We build a unique database that links campaign contributions and state legislative election outcomes to ARRA grant allocation.
-Using exogenous variation in political connections based on ex-post close elections held before ARRA, we causally show that politically connected firms are 64 percent more likely to secure a grant.
-Based on an instrumental variable approach, we also establish that state-level employment creation associated with grants channeled through politically connected firms is nil.
+Using American Recovery and Reinvestment Act (ARRA) data, we show that firms lever their political connections to win stimulus grants and that public expenditure channeled through politically connected firms hinders job creation.
+We build a unique database that links information on campaign contributions, state legislative elections, firm characteristics, and ARRA grant allocation.
+Using exogenous variation in political connections based on ex-post close elections held before ARRA, we causally show that politically connected firms are 38 percent more likely to secure a grant.
+Based on an instrumental variable approach, we also establish that a one standard deviation increase in the share of politically connected ARRA spending lowers the number of jobs created per $1 million spent by 7.1 jobs.
 Therefore, the impact of fiscal stimulus is not only determined by how much is spent, but also by how the expenditure is allocated across recipients.

 PDF: Full Paper

 Disclaimer: The economic research that is linked from this page represents the views of the authors and does not indicate concurrence either by other members of the Board's staff or by the Board of Governors.
 The economic research and their conclusions are often preliminary and are circulated to stimulate discussion and critical comment.
 The Board values having a staff that conducts research on a wide range of economic topics and that explores a diverse array of perspectives on those topics.
 The resulting conversations in academia, the economic policy community, and the broader public are important to sharpening our collective thinking.